brainboxdotcc/DPP/docpages/02_build.md

 To build on windows follow these steps *exactly*.
 The build process depends on specific libraries being installed on your system in specific locations.

-\note You should not need to build a copy of the library for windows - DLL, LIB and EXP files for Windows and visual studio 2019 64-bit will be provided in the github version releases.
-Unless you wish to submit fixes and enhancements to the library itself you should use these releases instead.
+\note You should not need to build a copy of the library for windows - DLL and LIB files for Windows and visual studio 2019 64-bit are be provided in the github version releases.
+Unless you wish to submit fixes and enhancements to the library itself (or are running on 32 bit windows) you may find it easier to use these releases instead.

 __Instructions here are subject to change!__